Gasta88/data_modeling_postgres/README.md

 - process the song/log data via the data pipeline.

 Jupyter notebooks are used as *testing* files to inspect the content of the database and the individual ETL steps.

+the `README.md` file and the `/imgs` folder are used for documentation support.